Frappes, those milky, ice-blended coffees, have become a staple summer drink and daily pick-me-up for many.

 Here is an estimation of the caffeine content in a caramel Frappe, as stated on the UK McDonald's website:

-• According to McDonald’s, a caramel Frappe contains between 0.047g – 0.189g of caffeine per serving, which means it has between 47 and 189mg.
+• According to McDonald's, a caramel Frappe contains between 0.047g and 0.189g of caffeine per serving, which translates to between 47 and 189mg.

 It's important to note that these numbers are just estimates.
 The amount of caffeine may vary slightly, and there is no exact number for each drink size.